-If a customer enters a shipping address that falls within the Zone you’ve defined, it will be matched against that Zone and Carrier Rules in place to take certain actions for these customers.
+If a customer enters a shipping address that falls within the Shipping Zone you’ve defined, it will be matched against that Shipping Zone and Shipping Rules in place to take certain actions for these customers.

-- Give the zone a name (i.e. Alaska and Hawaii)
+- Give the shipping zone a name (i.e. Alaska and Hawaii)

-- Select the Country of your zone (in relation to the Alaska/Hawaii example, we would select USA)
+- Select the Country of your shipping zone (in relation to the Alaska/Hawaii example, we would select USA)

-- If you are creating a zone that is made of specific states or regions within a country, change the States/Regions dropdown from ‘All’ to ‘Including’, then you can clarify which States/Regions belong in the zone.
+- If you are creating a shipping zone that is made of specific states or regions within a country, change the States/Regions dropdown from ‘All’ to ‘Including’, then you can clarify which States/Regions belong in the shipping zone.
 See below for more info on including/excluding.

-- You can do the same for Cities, and then Postcodes if your zone is at this level.
+- You can do the same for Cities, and then Postcodes if your shipping zone is at this level.

 - Save the Shipping Zone